irfancoder/irfanismail/pages/ideas/tmux.md

 ### Sessions are ephemeral (not persistently stored)

 Wait, but you said earlier, the sessions are saved, what gives?
-Yes they are saved _in memory_, as long as the computer is alive.
+Yes they are saved but _in memory_.
 If you shut down your PC, you will lose all your sessions.

 I have a dual-boot PC running Windows & Ubuntu, for gaming and work and this impacts me a lot.
 However, its not that bad, because you can script some of the common ops in tmux to quickly get up to speed.